 If you’re considering using liquid glue instead, here are a few things to be aware of:

 The bumper of your car is rarely perfectly flat.
-It can be difficult for glue to form a strong bond with a curved surface.
+It can be difficult for the glue to form a strong bond with a curved surface.
 What usually happens is the glue sticks well in the middle, but the license plate pops out at either side.

 Many liquid glues can not withstand the high heat of the summer sun in addition to the heat of the engine.